brainhack-school2023/perrin_project/README.md

 * A markdown file for the project description
 * A Python script to update the dataset to be BIDS-compliant
 * A markdown file providing the Bash commands to download the dataset, run the Python script, and run fMRI preprocessing, all using DataLad
-* A Jupyter Notebook for visualization (and machine learning)
+* A Jupyter Notebook for visualization
 * A requirements.txt file to specify the Python environment for the script and the notebook

 ## Results